Kneaded That

 • Refrigerate for up to 5 days.

-• Freeze (unglazed or glazed) for up to 2 months.
+• Freeze (glazed or unglazed) for up to 2 months; thaw at room temperature.

 Overhead picutre of sourdough lemon pound cake on a cooling rack with three slices fanned out.